 Although there are over 6,000 cenotes in Mexico, some are pretty unique formations that are worth visiting and others are still being found to this day.

 Because of its remote location, it’s less visited than many other cenotes around Playa del Carmen which makes it one of the perfect hidden gems in Mexico.

 The best way to get to this cenote is by renting a bike in town which makes it an even more fun excursion.

-This open cenote brings in a lot of light over the beautiful turquoise blue water.
+This open cenote brings in a lot of light over the beautiful turquoise-blue water.
 It’s located on the land of an old hacienda.
-Which was a colony from the Spanish Empire.
+Which was a colony of the Spanish Empire.

 There are gardens and a countryside mansion on the property.